 Skip to main content

-Press Enter to search.
-Use rescan when you need a fresh lookup instead of a cached snapshot.
+Review tip: Press Enter to search, or use Rescan for a fresh lookup instead of a cached snapshot.

 525